lvulliard/VisuMPN/README.md

 ### Aberrations and fusions exploration

+* Add fusions on Circos plots
-* Add option to remove control samples
+* Add option to filter variants on Circos plots

 ### Patient-specific data and differential splicing antigen summary